jbkerry/oligo/README.rst

 **Installation:**

-Currently the only way to obtain `oligo` is to download the latest `release <https://github.com/jbkerry/oligo/releases>`_ or clone the git repository.
-The two essential files are the `design.py` module and `config.txt`.
+Currently the only way to obtain *oligo* is to download the `latest release <https://github.com/jbkerry/oligo/releases>`_ or clone the git repository.
+The two essential files are *design.py* and *config.txt*.

 **Requires:**